How to Become an Online Notary in Minnesota How to Become an Online Notary in Minnesota

 4. Submit your application to the Minnesota Secretary of State via mail.

-5. Await an email notification from the Secretary of State authorizing you to perform remote online notarizations.
+5. Receive an email from the Secretary of State authorizing you to perform remote online notarizations.

 How to Become a Traditional Notary in Minnesota (Get your Notary Commission)